Guimaras: Marcos dictatorship era

-Provincial status
+Provincial Status

-Guimaras gained its status as a sub-province of Iloilo through Republic Act 4667, which was enacted by Congress on June 18, 1966.
-It was proclaimed as a regular and full-fledged province on May 22, 1992, after a plebiscite was conducted to ratify the approval of its conversion pursuant to Section 462 of R.A.
+Guimaras was proclaimed as a regular and full-fledged province on May 22, 1992, after a plebiscite was conducted to ratify the approval of its conversion pursuant to Section 462 of R.A.
 7160.

 Shortly after Guimaras acquired its provincial status, President Fidel V. Ramos appointed Emily Relucio-López as its first Governor.

 The province of Guimaras was originally composed of three municipalities: Buenavista, Jordan, and Nueva Valencia.
 In 1995, through Republic Act No. 7896 and Republic Act No. 7897, the municipalities of Sibunag and San Lorenzo were created.
 The two new municipalities officially acquired their municipal status after the May 8, 1995, plebiscite held simultaneously with the local election.

 Ernesto L. Gedalanga was the first appointed mayor of Sibunag and Arsenio Zambarrano was also appointed mayor of San Lorenzo.
 The temporary seat of government of the Municipality of Sibunag is at Barangay Dasal while the temporary seat of Government of the Municipality of San Lorenzo is at Barangay Cabano.

+Contemporary

 Guimaras oil spill

 In August 2006, the Guimaras oil spill occurred.
 The 998-ton MT Solar 1, chartered by Petron (the Philippines' largest oil refiner), carrying 2.4 million litres of bunker fuel, sank 17 km off the island's southern coast, contaminating 24 km2.
 The Philippine Coast Guard called this the worst oil spill in the country's history.
 According to officials, 1,100 ha of mangroves were affected, including parts of the Taklong Island National Marine Reserve.

 Geography

-Guimaras comprises primarily of Guimaras Island, and the minor islets of Inampulugan, Guiwanon (or Guiuanon), Panobolon, Natunga, Nadulao and many more.
+Guimaras comprises primarily of Guimaras Island, and numerous minor islets, prominent among which are Inampulugan, Guiwanon (or Guiuanon), Panobolon, Natunga and Nadulao.
 The province covers a total area of 604.57 km2 occupying the southeastern section of the Western Visayas region.